xingyif/scalabridge/organize-a-workshop/promote-workshop.md

    **Here is an example of a BridgeTroll [ScalaBridge event](https://bridgetroll.org/events/438).**

-   Advantage: BridgeTroll will send out a notification to everyone who has participated in any bridge events before.
-You will be able to reach out to people who are interested/ familiar with bridge events.
+   Advantage: BridgeTroll will send out a notification to everyone who has participated in any Bridge events before.
+You will be able to reach out to people who are interested/ familiar with Bridge events.
    It has really good organization tools for you to collect student info and to send notification emails.

-   Disadvantage: challenging to reach out to people who are not aware of/ has never participated in any bridge events.
+   Disadvantage: challenging to reach out to people who are not aware of or have never participated in any bridge events.

 3. Eventbrite